-The Environmental Protection Agency (EPA) has previously issued general statements of policy which recognized the importance of Tribal Governments in regulatory activities that impact reservation environments.
-It is the purpose of this statement to consolidate and expand on existing EPA Indian Policy statement in a manner consistent with the overall Federal position in support of the Tribal "self-government" and "government-to-government" relations between Federal and Tribal Governments.
-This statement sets forth the principles that will guide the Agency in dealing with Tribal Governments and in responding to the problems of environmental management on American Indian reservations in order to provide guidance for EPA program managers in the conduct of the Agency's congressionally mandated responsibilities.
+The Environmental Protection Agency (EPA) has previously issued general statements of policy which recognize the importance of Tribal Governments in regulatory activities that impact reservation environments.
+It is the purpose of this statement to consolidate and expand on existing EPA Indian Policy statements in a manner consistent with the overall Federal position in support of Tribal "self-government" and "government-to-government" relations between Federal and Tribal Governments.
+This statement sets forth the principles that will guide the Agency in dealing with Tribal Governments and in responding to the problems of environmental management on American Indian reservations in order to protect human health and the environment.
+The Policy is intended to provide guidance for EPA program managers in the conduct of the Agency's congressionally mandated responsibilities.
 As such, it applies to EPA only and does not articulate policy for other Agencies in the conduct of their respective responsibilities.

-It is important to emphasize that the implementation of regulatory programs which will realize these principles in Indian Reservations cannot be accomplished immediately.
+It is important to emphasize that the implementation of regulatory programs which will realize these principles on Indian Reservations cannot be accomplished immediately.
 Effective implementation will take careful and conscientious work by EPA, the Tribes and many others.
 In many cases, it will require changes in applicable statutory authorities and regulations.
 It will be necessary to proceed in a carefully phased way, to learn from successes and failures, and to gain experience.
 Nonetheless, by beginning work on the priority problems that exist now and continuing in the direction established under these principles, over time we can significantly enhance environmental quality on reservation lands.